-- Celanese Encourages ‘Revolution over Evolution’ in Keynote at Auto Engineering Plastics Conference
+- Celenase Encourages ‘Revolution over Evolution’ in Keynote at Auto Engineering Plastics Conference

 - AAA Northern California, Nevada & Utah Chooses PeopleAnswers to Select Employees to Drive Growth

 No matter how well an organization plans, bad news can surface.
 Sometimes it’s real.
 Sometimes it’s speculative or perceived.
-Software failure, cyber theft, data or hazardous waste leaks or any kind of security breach can cause unrecoverable credibility problems.
+Software failure, cyber theft, terrorism or acts of nature, global pandemics, data or hazardous waste leaks, or any kind of security breach can cause unrecoverable trust issues.
 Speculation about real or possible impact to people or the environment can swing out of control fast.
-So can losing a top executive.
+So can losing employees or a top executive.

 A solid, up-to-date communication strategy makes this happen faster and more effectively.
 Setting goals.
 Identifying target audiences.
 Determining tactics.
+Engaging with your target audiences.
 Each is a critical part of your strategy.
 Carrying out your plan also takes finesse.
 Carefully crafting messages.
 Engaging the media and other influencers with compelling facts.
-Creating a unique experience for everyone who attends your event.
+Creating a unique experience for everyone who interacts with you or attends your event.
 It’s all in the technique.

-Instead of just announcing a new product or service, you help your clients envision themselves using it to achieve their goals.
+Instead of just announcing a new product or service, you help your clients envision themselves using it to achieve their goals or their dreams.
 That’s the secret to a good marketing strategy.
 And you have to know your audience well to do it right.
-After that, picking the best ways to reach them and measuring how well you do are equally as important.
+After that, picking the best ways to reach and engage with them, and then measuring how well you do are equally as important.
 The outcome can be powerful.